ejeschke/ginga/doc/manual/operation.rst

 * ``[RV]`` Another way is to invoke the ``FBrowser`` plugin, which opens in the *Dialogs* tab.
 The plugin pane shows file and folder contents and allows navigation up and down the filesystem hierarchy by double-clicking on folder names.
-Simply navigate to the location of the FITS file and double-click on the file name to load it, or drag it onto the image pane.
+Simply navigate to the location of the file and double-click on the file name to load it, or drag it onto the image pane.

 * ``[RV]`` Use the *Load Image* entry from the `File` menu on the main menu bar at the top of the window.
 This opens a standard file dialog popup window where you can navigate to the file you wish to load.

 .. _zooming-and-panning: